 U.S. Citizenship and Immigration Services has released guidance for foreign physicians who are subject to Conrad and HHS J-1 waiver provisions and their employers.
 This guidance provides protections for physicians who are not able to sustain full-time work schedules due to Covid-19 related interruptions and also confirms the ability of foreign physicians to undertake telemedicine duties.

-Lapses in Full-time Work Schedule Will Not Invalidate Status
+Lapses in Full-time Work Schedule for Conrad and HHS Waiver Holders Will Not Invalidate Status

 The USCIS Memorandum provides relief for foreign physicians who have not been able to maintain a full-time work schedule due to “quarantine, illness, travel restriction or other consequences of the pandemic.”
 In the usual case, any reduction in full-time employment would result in a violation of immigration status, and a reinstatement of the 2 year return home requirement under INA 212(e), for foreign physicians working under Conrad J-1 Waiver or HHS J-1 Waiver programs.